yhuiw/arbitrage/README.md

 ## How to use
 Please pull this repo locally and unzip the dataset into the same directory.
-Data loading may take up to 3 minutes in the first run :\)
+Data loading may take up to 3 minutes on the first run :\)